Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Narre Warren South is $51,185 and average income is $60,683.
-This is lower than Greater Melbourne's median of $57,688 and average of $75,164.
-Using Wage Price Index growth of 8.25% since financial year ending June 2023, estimated median income for September 2025 would be approximately $55,408 and average income $65,689.
-According to the 2021 Census, Narre Warren South's household income ranks at the 75th percentile ($2,158 weekly) and personal income at the 38th percentile.
-Income brackets indicate that 40.3% of residents (12,694 people) fall within the $1,500 - $2,999 bracket, consistent with metropolitan trends showing 32.8%.
-Housing costs consume 15.3% of income but strong earnings place disposable income at the 76th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending 30 June 2023 shows median income in Narre Warren South is $51,185 and average income is $60,683.
+This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164 in the same period.
+Based on Wage Price Index growth of 8.25% since financial year ending 30 June 2023, estimated median income as of September 2025 would be approximately $55,408 and average income would be around $65,689.
+According to the 2021 Census, household income ranks at the 75th percentile ($2,158 weekly) and personal income is at the 38th percentile in Narre Warren South.
+Income brackets indicate that 40.3% of residents (12,694 people) fall within the $1,500 - $2,999 bracket, consistent with broader trends across Melbourne's metropolitan region where 32.8% are in the same category.
+High housing costs consume 15.3% of income, but strong earnings place disposable income at the 76th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income